valkolovos/socialmedia/README.md

 Asynchronous operations (such as notifications) are implemented as Cloud Tasks.
 There are several queues that get created with the application installation.
 You can see details about these queues on the [Google Cloud Console](https://console.cloud.google.com) under Tools -> Cloud Tasks

+# Web-based App
+All the HTML for the web-based app is contained in the `templates` directory.
+Javascript is in `static`.

 # TODO
 * Document APIs
 * Provide approval mechanism for new users